Fiona McMahon PT, DPT

 What do we do for everyone affected by endometriosis or pelvic pain?

 Seems pretty bleak, doesn’t it?
 It’s not.
-Collectively women and endo specialists are working to advance the awareness, diagnosis, and multidisciplinary approach to treating endo.
+Collectively people with endo and endo specialists are working to advance the awareness, diagnosis, and multidisciplinary approach to treating endo.
 It is an exciting time with new discoveries being presented in the literature, and more women and doctors becoming outspoken about this condition.
 But we have a heck of a long way to go to help out our sisters with endo.

 The first thing you can do is speak up.
 If you feel you have not been diagnosed correctly, seek a second opinion.
 Also feel free to share the articles below with your doctors in order to broaden their exposure to endometriosis, I particularly like Brosen’s article.
-Share this blog and others on endo so more women and practitioners know about it.
+Share this blog and others on endo so more people and practitioners know about it.
 For those of you with the resources to do so, consider donating to an organization like the Endometriosis Association or the International Pelvic Pain Society (IPPS).
 Both are organizations that study and advocate for effective diagnosis and treatment for people with pelvic pain, including those with endo, as well as advocate for a multidisciplinary approach to healing.
 Together, we can improve society’s awareness of this disease and reduce the challenges that endo has on women.

 ACOG.
 Endometriosis Fact Sheet. https://www.acog.org/about_acog/news_room/~/media/newsroom/millionwomanmarchendometriosisfactsheet.pdf.
 Accessed March 12, 2018